muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 I should also desribe the data generative / latent model somewhere.
 Where would it go?
 In theory or prelim or algo?

 Connection to DIP-VAE?

-## The Problem
+### Theory: The Problem

-What do we want to preserve?
+- What do we want to preserve?
 We want to preserve the semantically meaningful dependence relationships in the data.
 We want to learn latent variational distribution which respects the known (in)dependence structure in the data.
-It can be said that we want to preserve the independence mechanisms?
+- It can also be said that we want to preserve the independence mechanisms?
 SCM formalism gives us a way to talk about these mechanisms a bit more concretely.

 Given: D, U, `adj_algo`, hyper params
 Output: Representation, Learned Variational posterior with some properties
 How:

 ## Algorithm

+In this chapter we describe the proposed architecture and objective function terms that solve the problem we set up in the previous chapter.
+We essentially have three instantiations, one of which seems to work much better than the others.

 1. A short paragraph introducing the flow and content of the chapter.
 2. Schematic of which parts of architectures correspond to which terms in equations